 - 1. In the New Job or Edit Job Wizard, click Workload in the left pane. - 2.
 On the workload page, select Custom Test from the drop-down list. - 3.
 Select the Replay test executes ... option. - 4.
 Click the Add Test button.
 The test is added to the workload and the test Summary page displays. - 5.
 On the Summary page, click the link beside Custom Replay Load Scenario to add transactions or a user scenario.
-See Transactions Tab on page 108 for more information. - 6.
+See Transactions Tab on page 114 for more information. - 6.
 Then select the number of users and/or number of executions for each transaction or user scenario. - 7.
 To jump to the Test Options tab, click Test Options at the bottom of the Summary page.
 Review the following for more information:

-Tab Description Transactions tabModify the transactions and the transaction mix for the test.For a custom test, add transactions.
-See Transactions Tab on page 108 for more information.
+Tab Description Transactions tab Modify the transactions and the transaction mix for the test.
+For a custom test, add transactions.
+See Transactions Tab on page 114 for more information.
 Options tab Enable scaling for the user scenario.
-See Options Tab (Capture/Replay) on page 114 for more information.
+See Options Tab (Capture/Replay) on page 120 for more information.
+Timing tab User Startup-Select one of the following options: Start all users as quickly as possible-Starts all users immediately after a test begins.
+Start all users at even intervals for-Sets the amount of time in which to start all users at even intervals.
+The interval duration is equal to this value divided by the number of users.
+Start a new user every [n] seconds-Starts a new user, then waits the [n] number of seconds before starting the next user.
 Advanced tab Specify Repository options, error handling, and connect/disconnect options for the test.
-See Advanced Tab on page 113 for more information.
+See Advanced Tab on page 119 for more information.